Constructive dismissal: Flexibility and mobility clauses

 A flexibility clause does not allow the employer to change a type of job as it is implied that the flexibility is to operate within the original job.

 A mobility clause is subject to the implied term of mutual trust which prevents the employer from sending an employee to the other side of the country without adequate notice or from doing anything which makes it impossible for the employee to keep his side of the bargain.

 Insufficient grounds

 There is no right to automatic pay rises.
 Nor is a smoking ban a breach.

 Compensation

-The employee's conduct is irrelevant to liability, although it can affect quantum; in other words it cannot get the employer off the hook, but could reduce compensation if he helped bring about his own downfall.
+The employee's conduct is irrelevant to liability, although it can affect quantum; in other words it cannot get the employer off the hook, but could reduce compensation if the employee helped bring about their own downfall.

 Timing

 The conduct by the employer could be: